Turkish military sows confusion over downed jet

 The General Staff referred in the statement to the aircraft which "Syrian official authorities subsequently claimed to have shot down".
 The use of the word 'claimed', absent from previous accounts, aroused confusion over an incident which many Turks had initially feared could lead to a war.

-The loss of the aircraft raised tensions between Syria and Turkey, which has been harbouring Syrian rebel forces and refugees on its territory and has called for the departure of President Bashar al-Assad.
-Turkey dispatched its own air defence systems to its long frontier with Syria.
+The loss of the aircraft raised tensions between Syria and Turkey, which has been harboring Syrian rebel forces and refugees on its territory and has called for the departure of President Bashar al-Assad.
+Turkey dispatched its own air defense systems to its long frontier with Syria.

-Turkey said after the incident that its aircraft was testing Turkish air defences.
-Some analysts have speculated that, flying low and fast as it was near the boundaries of both states, it could have been probing Syrian defences.
+Turkey said after the incident that its aircraft was testing Turkish air defenses.
+Some analysts have speculated that, flying low and fast as it was near the boundaries of both states, it could have been probing Syrian defenses.

 Further adding to uncertainty over the plane's fate, the armed forces statement declared that no traces of "petroleum-based, combustible or fire accelerant substances, organic and inorganic explosive substance residues, or any kind of ammunition" were found on debris from the wreckage floating on the sea's surface.